AguaClara/HFFVFDC/Manual.md

 Plugging this into the equation for $L_{Float}$ gives:
 $$L_{Float}= \frac{4\cdot \pi\cdot (OD_{SliderPipe}^2-ID_{SliderPipe}^2)\cdot L_{SliderPipe}\cdot \rho_{PVC}\cdot g\cdot (1-\frac{\rho_{water}}{\rho_{water}})}{g\cdot \pi(ID_{Float}^2\cdot \rho_{water}-OD_{Float}^2\cdot \rho_{PVC}+ID_{Float}^2\cdot \rho_{PVC}))} $$

-With an earlier model of the Float Valve, the tee was not frictionless so the team determined the float size by testing the friction force between the slider pipe and tee.
-Normally, there are calculations that can be used to find the friction between two smooth pipes.
-However, because the bushings needed to be sanded down, they were not completely smooth and the equation would not be accurate for this setup.
-The team used a spring available in the lab to test and estimate the force of friction exerted by the slider pipe assembly.

-First, the team found the spring constant $k$ of the spring by hanging a weight off the spring and measuring the change in length from it's original orientation.

-$$ F=k\cdot \Delta(x) $$
-$$k= \frac{F}{\Delta(x)} $$
-$$ k =229.8 N/m $$

-Then the spring was held in one end of the pipe and pulled, and the change in distance of the spring was measured.
-Finally, the team measured the friction force by multiplying the $k$ determined in the previous step and the change in distance recorded.
-The team converted this force to the mass of the float by dividing by the force of gravity.

-$$ F=k\cdot \Delta(x)= 229.8N/m \cdot .03313m= 17.67 N $$
-$$ \mathrm{Mass}_{\mathrm{Float}}=\frac{F}{9.81 m/s^2} = 1.76 kg$$

-The buoyant force has to overcome the friction force in order for the float to move up and down smoothly.
-The team found the volume of the float by dividing the mass of the float by density of water, then dividing that volume by the cross-sectional area of the desired pipe to get length.

-$$\mathrm{Volume}_{\mathrm{Float}}=\frac{\mathrm{Mass}_{\mathrm{Float}}}{\rho_{\mathrm{water}}}=\frac{1.76kg}{1000kg/m^3}=.00176m^3   $$
-$$L_{\mathrm{Float}}= \mathrm{Volume}_{\mathrm{Float}}/\mathrm{Area}_{\mathrm{Float}}=\frac{.00176m^3}{3.142 in^2}=35.05$$
-From here, the length of 36" was used, because 35" was the bare minimum to overcome the friction force.

 ###Procedure

-The High Flow Float Valve team assembled a 2" float valve in order to test the model's functionality and ease of fabrication.
+The High Flow Float Valve team assembled a 2" diameter float valve in order to test the model's functionality and ease of fabrication.
 In the future, there will be 3 different size HFFV models, (2 in, 4in, and 8in) each requiring the same fabrication methods, but at larger scales.
 For now, the team fabricated the smallest scale HFFV, which has a 2" diameter tee and 1.5" diameter slider pipe.
 The procedure involved the construction of three distinct parts: the slider pipe, the tee, and the float.
 HFFV only fabricated and tested the small scale design as the original intention of the team was only to test the feasibility of fabricating such a device.

 ####Slider Pipe